 |5||12 - 14||16 - 19||Further Education (FE)|

-Ash Field has a multi-disciplinary team of Teachers, Teaching Assistants and other support staff including National Health Service professionals who are integral to the school.
+Ash Field has a multi-disciplinary team of teachers, teaching assistants and other support staff, including National Health Service professionals who are integral to the school.
+We have a fantastic nurse and six healthcare assistants on site during the school day as well as an excellent well-being team and movement team to further support our pupils' needs.
 Physiotherapists, Occupational Therapists and Speech and Language Therapists work closely with school staff to make the most efficient use of time for the maximum benefit of the pupils and students.
-We have an Ash Field nurse and two healthcare assistants on site during the school day.

-One of the main objectives is to continue the work done during the school day in developing independence and intellectual, emotional, spiritual and to the greatest extent possible, physical skills.
-There is a flat for older pupils' use.
-The staff involved in this include teachers, therapists and residential managers.
-To ensure safety through the night - in addition to three night-waking members of staff, there are two members of staff who sleep on the premises and an ‘on call’ rota which always includes a member of the Senior Leadership Team or the Head of Residential Education and Care.
+To ensure safety through the night, in addition to three night-waking members of staff, there are two members of staff who sleep on the premises and an ‘on call’ rota which always includes a member of the Senior Leadership Team or the Head of Residential Education and Care, Bev Snow.

 Page Updated 08/01/18 by cfrancis